motamman/signalk-units-preference/README.md

 **Key Features:**
 - Public endpoint at `/signalk/v1/categories` (works with Bearer tokens)
-- Returns all user category preferences
+- Returns all user category preferences with conversion formulas
-- Shows target units, display formats, and base units for each category
+- Shows target units, display formats, base units, and conversion formulas for each category
+- Includes both standard and custom unit definitions
 - Same format as plugin endpoint but without authentication requirement

 #### Get All Categories